 ArtSmart Roundtable: mosaics of the Basilica of San Vitale, Ravenna

-Time for the ArtSmart Roundtable, a fun and fabulous group of bloggers sharing the double passion of travel and art.
+Time for the ArtSmart Roundtable, a fun group of bloggers sharing the double passion of travel and art.
 Each month, members publish on a particular topic; this month it’s Art Worth Traveling For.
 Be sure to scroll down for links to my colleagues’ unique perspectives.
 Now, the brilliant 6th century mosaics of San Vitale, Ravenna, Italy–a destination drawing pilgrims, art historians and lovers of beauty for nearly a millennium and a half.

 In all my Italian travels, why did I leave visiting Ravenna until last fall?
 It was always slightly out of the way, easy to postpone.
 My art history textbooks had given Ravenna’s mosaics–particularly those at the Basilica of San Vitale–a huge buildup.
 I had a gut feeling that Ravenna and San Vitale might spoil me for anything that followed.
 When I finally felt ready, the experience was more profound than I’d ever imagined.

 San Vitale is one of the most important examples of early Christian Byzantine art and architecture in western Europe, with extravagant Byzantine mosaics the largest and best preserved outside of Constantinople.